shuhaib-sherif/shuhaib-sherif/README.md

 - 🌱 I’m currently completing my BTECH in CSE from SRM IST
-- 🥅 2022 Goals: To land a good placement in a super dream company
+- 🥅 2023 Goals: To give my best everyday and make the most out of it
-- ⚡ Fun fact: I love to play guitar / basketball
+- ⚡ Fun fact: I love to play guitar / basketball and watch anime.

 ### Connect with me: